 3. Check Your Credit Report Annually.

-You can receive a free copy of your credit report from all 3 major credit reporting companies every 12 months.
+Research to find out how to obtain a free copy of your credit report from all 3 major credit reporting companies every 12 months.

 4. File Your Taxes On Time.

-5. Keep those Business Receipts Organized.
+5. Keep Business Receipts Organized.

 6. Save Well for Retirement.

 Even if you pay into a teacher pension, consider saving additional funds for retirement.

 Additionally, if you pay into social security, review your social security statement annually to make sure everything looks okay.

 Even if you don’t file your own taxes, know tax basics.

 Educate yourself so that you have a general idea of your tax situation because tax professionals do sometimes make errors, but the consequences will be on you.